DeEnabler/winbig/README.md

     *   Click the "Deploy" button.
 Vercel will build and deploy your application.
     *   Monitor the build logs for any errors.

-5.  **Assign Domain (Optional):**
+5.  **Assign Domain (Optional but Recommended):**
     *   After deployment, Vercel will provide a default `.vercel.app` domain.
 You can assign a custom domain in the project settings under "Domains".
-If you do, ensure your `NEXT_PUBLIC_APP_URL` environment variable (for Production in Vercel settings) reflects your custom domain.
+If you do, ensure your `NEXT_PUBLIC_APP_URL` environment variable (for Production in Vercel settings) reflects your custom domain as described above.

 Your application should now be live!
-The application code uses `process.env.NEXT_PUBLIC_APP_URL` to refer to its base URL.
+The application code consistently uses `process.env.NEXT_PUBLIC_APP_URL` to refer to its base URL.
 Locally, this will be `http://localhost:9002` (from your `.env` file).
-On Vercel, it will be the URL you configured in Vercel's environment variable settings.
+On Vercel, it will be the URL you configured in Vercel's environment variable settings (ideally your custom domain).

 ## Key Technologies